hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-5.md

 ---
-title: Visualizing HVAC Systems with Extreme Temperature
+title: Visualizing Sensor Data From HVAC Machine Systems
 ---

-# Visualizing HVAC Systems with Extreme Temperature
+# Visualizing Sensor Data From HVAC Machine Systems

 ## Introduction

-You will learn to gain more insights on your data by visualizing certain key attributes using Apache Zeppelin.
-You will to learn to visualize a graph that shows the countries that have the most extreme temperature and the amount of **NORMAL** events there are compared to **HOT** and **COLD**.
-You will also learn to see which HVAC units result in the most `extremetemp` readings.
+Your next objective is to act as a Data Analyst and use Apache Zeppelin built-in visualization tools to provide insights on your data, such as illustrating which countries have the most extreme temperature and the amount of **NORMAL** events there are compared to **HOT** and **COLD**.
+You will also illustrate which HVAC units result in the most `extremetemp` readings.

 ## Prerequisites